What this guidance covers

 Your method statement should:

-• provide details of the company / individual who will carry out the work and their responsibilities
+- provide details of the company or individual who will carry out the work and their responsibilities

-• provide the reason for de-silting the pond (for example - what are you trying to achieve?)
+- provide the reasons for de-silting the pond or stream, for example, what you are trying to achieve

 When creating your method statement you must also:

-• consider minimising any negative impact on the pond’s ecology, by carrying out the work outside the breeding season for pond species, which is ideally late summer or early autumn (between September and November).
-If you wish to carry out work outside of this time, contact us, because there may be additional work needed to protect species.
-There is a statutory responsibility to do this when the species is protected by the Wildlife (Jersey) Law 2021
+- consider minimising any negative impact on the pond or stream’s ecology by undertaking the work outside the main breeding season for aquatic species.
+This is ideally late summer or early autumn, between September and November.
+If you wish to carry out work outside of this time, contact us as there may be additional work needed to protect species.
+There is a statutory responsibility to do this when the species is protected by the

-• be aware of invasive species when de-silting ponds and consider where the silt is disposed of and the potential risks associated with this
+- be aware of invasive species when de-silting water bodies and consider where the silt is disposed of and the potential risks associated with this.
+It is recommended that silt is not moved from one wetland site to another, to avoid the spreading of invasive species for example cray fish, or Japanese knotweed

-• consider undertaking pre and post monitoring of the ponds species and water quality to show the effect of the de-silting process
+consider undertaking pre and post monitoring of aquatic species and water quality to show the effect of the de-silting process

-• assess how the waste sediment / vegetation will be disposed of
+- assess how the waste sediment or vegetation will be disposed of

-• calculate how much waste sediment will be generated to help estimate the area required for applying to land and / or the cost of disposal
+- calculate how much waste sediment will be generated to help estimate the area required for applying to land or the cost of disposal

 Legal requirements for your method statement